Start a Pre-Fabricated Houses Trading Business in Dubai

 From a financial standpoint, the UAE's zero corporate tax on qualifying free zone income, combined with 100% foreign ownership rights, makes Dubai South a highly cost-efficient base for international trading operations.
 There are no restrictions on profit repatriation, and the regulatory environment is structured to support lean, globally focused trading businesses.

-Because this is a Trading Licence, the business can source products globally and sell to UAE mainland clients, GCC buyers, and international markets through the free zone platform.
-It is important to note, however, that the licence does not extend to on-site installation or construction works.
-Any business intending to assemble or erect pre-fabricated structures at a client's premises would require a separate contracting licence to carry out those activities legally.
+Because this is a Trading License, the business can source products globally and sell to UAE mainland clients, GCC buyers, and international markets through the free zone platform.
+It is important to note, however, that the license does not extend to on-site installation or construction works.
+Any business intending to assemble or erect pre-fabricated structures at a client's premises would require a separate contracting license to carry out those activities legally.

-The Pre-Fabricated Houses Trading Licence is well matched to a range of business profiles:
+The Pre-Fabricated Houses Trading License is well matched to a range of business profiles:

 International manufacturers of modular and pre-fabricated housing seeking a UAE-based distribution or re-export platform to access GCC and emerging markets